auroraanna/home-manager-config/README.md

 ### Powerlevel10k prompt

+Change the location to wherever you want the repository to be.

-git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ~/powerlevel10k
+git clone --depth=1 https://github.com/romkatv/powerlevel10k.git /git-repos/powerlevel10k

 ### Backgrounds

-Eveverything from here on should be done one the machine, which you installed NixOS with my `configuration.nix` on.
+Everything from here on should be done one the machine, which you installed NixOS with my `configuration.nix` on.

 - 3d NixOS background